 +44 (0)1223 748 100

 Vicken Parsons is best known for her small, intimate paintings of landscape and architectural space.
-But for this special installation of recent work in St Peter’s Church, Parsons will be showing a number of recent sculptures or ‘painted objects‘ that might almost be models for utilitarian buildings.
+But for this special installation of work in St Peter’s Church, Parsons showed a number of recent sculptures or ‘painted objects‘ that might almost be models for utilitarian buildings.
 At the same time they are compelling paintings on a three dimensional ground.
-Parsons writes: ‘The painted surface is sometimes solid and rugged, sometimes a thin veil of colour and sometimes abraded and partly taken back to the metal concealing and revealing the materiality of these very dense, solid, milled steel blocks.’
+Parsons wrote: ‘The painted surface is sometimes solid and rugged, sometimes a thin veil of colour and sometimes abraded and partly taken back to the metal concealing and revealing the materiality of these very dense, solid, milled steel blocks.’

-During 2014 the artist will also be presenting her work within the Kettle’s Yard House.
+During 2014 the artist also presented her work within the Kettle’s Yard House.

 St Peter’s, a beautiful small church, was rebuilt in the 18th Century but retains 12th Century and Roman details.
 It is now in the care of the Churches Conservation Trust.

-The exhibition is accompanied by an illustrated catalogue.
+The exhibition was accompanied by an illustrated catalogue.
 You can buy this catalogue here.